-Dear Stakeholders,
+Dear Stakeholders

-I am delighted to present Guaranty Trust Bank (Rwanda) plc's performance for the year 2023, marked by significant achievements and robust growth.
+It is with great pleasure that I present to you the performance of Guaranty Trust Bank (Rwanda) plc for 2023, highlighting our significant milestones and achievements.

-We are pleased to report a Profit Before Tax (PBT) of Rwf6.4Billion for the year ended December 2023, reflecting a remarkable 65.6% increase from Rwf3.9Billion in 2022.
-This growth was underpinned by our strategic focus on expanding earning assets and driving operational efficiency.
-Our total assets grew by 19.6% attributable to improvement in financial assets portfolio and customer deposits saw a substantial growth of 20.3%, driven by effective customer mobilization and value chain enhancements.
+The Bank recorded a Profit Before Tax (PBT) of Rwf6.4Billion for the year ended December 2023, compared to Rwf3.9Billion in 2022, representing a 65.6% increase.
+This growth was driven by a substantial rise in the Bank's earning assets, with a notable expansion in our loan book and enhanced operational efficiency.
+Total assets grew by 19.6%, primarily due to a 30% growth in investment in financial securities coupled with an 80.9% increase in interbank investment operations.
+Customer deposits recorded a 20.3% increase, driven by extensive customer mobilization and value chain enhancement.

-At Guaranty Trust Bank (Rwanda) plc, we remain committed to driving economic development through our steadfast dedication to the retail sector.
-Leveraging advanced digital platforms and strategic technology investments, we have significantly improved access to our comprehensive range of services tailored to meet the evolving needs of individuals and businesses.
-In 2023, we introduced several innovative banking solutions and enhanced existing ones, including GTBank Internet Banking (iBank) for seamless online account management and transactions worldwide.
-Our GTBank Automated Payment System (GAPS) ensures efficient vendor payments, while the GTBank Electronic Notification System (GeNS) provides instant transaction alerts via email and SMS.
-Additionally, our Mobile Banking platform, accessible through 600#, empowers customers to perform transactions and open accounts remotely.
+Guaranty Trust Bank (Rwanda) plc is dedicated to driving economic development by focusing on the retail sector.
+By leveraging digital platforms and strategic investments in technology, we have improved access to our comprehensive range of services tailored to the evolving needs of individuals and businesses.
+In 2023, we launched several innovative banking solutions and enhanced our existing ones.
+Our digital offerings include GTBank Internet Banking (iBank), which allows customers to manage their accounts and perform transactions online from anywhere in the world, and the GTBank Automated Payment System (GAPS), facilitating efficient vendor payments.
+We also introduced the GTBank Electronic Notification System (GeNS), providing instant transaction alerts via email and SMS, and GTCollection, a payment collection platform integrated with third parties.

-We are proud to offer Instant Card Issuance for immediate replacement of GTBank Debit MasterCard, supporting online transactions, point-of-sale payments, and ATM withdrawals.
-Our GTBank Platinum MasterCard and GTBank Corporate MasterCard cater to premium and business-specific needs, respectively.
+Additionally, we offer Instant Card Issuance for immediate replacement of GTBank Debit MasterCards, which can be used for online transactions, point-of-sale payments, and ATM withdrawals.
+Our GTBank Platinum MasterCard and GTBank Corporate MasterCard provide premium and business-specific benefits, respectively.
+Furthermore, our Mobile Banking platform, accessible via the 600# USSD code, enables customers to transfer funds and open accounts without visiting a branch.
+These enhancements reflect our commitment to providing seamless and accessible banking services that support economic growth and development